CarlosUPC/Installer-Research/docs/index.md

 * Before you install anything else, take a snapshot.
 This will allow you to revert back to your original, "fresh install" state after you're done testing.

-You can install ISO files from Microsoft Windows 7/8/10 [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/)
+You can download ISO files from Microsoft Windows 7/8/10 [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/)

-You can install VirtualBox machine [here](https://www.virtualbox.org/wiki/Downloads)
+You can download VirtualBox machine [here](https://www.virtualbox.org/wiki/Downloads)

 ## Wix Toolset Integration code